folio-org/folio-sample-modules/README.md

 We may later add tags for various other purposes.

 #### Routing Entries

-A routing entry tells Okapi which requests should be routed to the module (for example, a GET request to /hello), in what order various modules should be invoked for that path (so that we can invoke an auth check before the module itself, and a logging module after it), and what permission bits will be needed for making this request.
+A routing entry tells Okapi which requests should be routed to the module (for example, a GET request to /hello), in what order various modules should be invoked for that path (so that we can invoke an authentication check before the module itself, and a logging module after it), and what permission bits will be needed for making this request.

 ## Server side modules